dashpay/js-dp-services-ctl/README.md

 ## Releasing to NPM

 1. Create new branch: `git checkout -b bump-<version>`
-2. Bump version following [semantic versioning](https://semver.org/) with NPM version command: `npm version "<version>"`.
-NPM version command will bump package.json, commit changes and create new tag
+2. Bump version with [npm version](https://docs.npmjs.com/cli/version) command
 3. Push commit changes and create PR
 4. Make sure PR is approved and all checks pass
 5. Merge squash to master and wait until the Travis build is green